 At Ellwood Primary School we adhere to the Code of Practise 2014 and strive to use a "Person - Centred Approach Principle", involving the young person throughout the whole process.
 Pupils with SEND often have a unique knowledge of their own needs and circumstances, and their own views about what sort of support they would like to help them make the most of their education.
 They will be encouraged to participate in the decision-making processes including being involved in the setting of learning targets and contributing to My Plans, My Plan + and EHC plans.
 This will be achieved through a variety of different approaches, as appropriate to the age of the child.
-These include: Pupil interviews and discussions and possibly, self-evaluation.
+These include: Pupil interviews and discussions and self-evaluation.
+Where appropriate, pupils are invited to take part in 'Shared Conversations' and 'Team around the Child Meetings' (TAC) and Reviews.